-Discussion of topics of current interest and student thesis reports.
+Discussion of topics of current interest by NPS and outside guest speakers.

 The BASIC PHYSICS sequence, PH 1011, PH 1012 is equivalent to the standard university level calculus-based introductory courses in mechanics and electricity and magnetism.
 Normally the student is expected to have adequate preparation in these areas at the time of matriculation at NPS; however, these courses are available upon demand for students with partial or no background in basic physics.